 MUIC will have a number of upcoming employment opportunities in 2020 for casual teaching staff.
 The College accepts expressions of interest for teaching on all units in all Terms.
 You may consult the Handbook for general information on which units are offered in any given Term.
 Please note that not all units are offered in all terms and scheduled offerings may change depending on student enrolment.

 Expressions of interest are invited from suitably qualified, experienced teachers to deliver lessons in the disciplines listed above.
 Appointed staff will be expected to teach, update learning and teaching materials when needed, undertake student consultation, monitor student progress and attendance, prepare and mark assessments, supervise in-class assessments, manage and submit results, participate in staff and moderation meetings, and work collaboratively with administrative and other teaching staff.

-The College is currently seeking expressions of interest from those with teaching experience in the following disciplines in particular:
+MUIC is currently seeking expressions of interest from teachers with experience in the following disciplines in particular:

 - Academic English & Academic Communication